falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 weight: 20
 ---

-Starting with Falco 0.8.0, falco officially supports the notion of a _default_ rules file and a _local_ rules file.
+Starting with Falco 0.8.0, falco officially supports the notion of a _default_ {{< glossary_tooltip text="rules file" term_id="rules-file" >}} and a _local_ rules file.
 This has previously been supported by running falco with multiple `-r` arguments.
 In 0.8.0, we're formalizing this notion to make it easier to customize falco's behavior but still retain access to rule changes as a part of software upgrades.
 Of course, you can always customize the set of files you want to read by changing the `rules_file` option in `falco.yaml`.

 The default rules file is always read first, followed by the local rules file.